 - Visitors must telephone the care home the day before their visit, to make sure the situation in the service has not changed. - All visitors and all people in visitors' households must be free of any COVID-19 symptoms on the day of their visit and must not be unwell on the day of their visits. - Wherever possible, visitors should try to walk or travel by car and avoid public transport when visiting the home, in line with the latest government advice on travel during COVID-19. - On arrival at the Care Home, visitors must provide contact details to enable the possibility of test and trace if required and respond to screening questions. - All visitors must comply with infection prevention and control measures, including a temperature test, mandatory hand hygiene, the use of PPE as required, social distancing requirements and remaining in the designated visiting area. - Visitors must ensure any gifts or items for the person they are visiting can be sanitised, in line with relevant infection prevention and control guidance. - Visitors must maintain social distancing.
 This includes no physical contact, such as kissing, hand-holding and hugging, with any resident.
-If we witness physical contact, we may have to suspend that person from visiting again, and the resident may need to isolate for 7 days. - Visitors will not be able to use care home facilities such as toilets.
+If we witness physical contact, a risk assessment will need to take place to identify whether the resident may need self-isolate in line with current national guidance. - Visitors will not be able to use care home facilities such as toilets.